MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 2. (Post-restoration process) Restore the Customer Managed Key that Azure Backup has backed up, and then create a new DES to point to the restored key.

-3. Trigger restore again by entering the DES in the restore screen.
+3. Trigger a restore again by entering the DES in the restore screen.

 ### Step 1: Delete original Customer Managed Key

-You need to delete original Customer Managed Key (used for encrypting CVM), delete Key Vault, or mHSM having the original CMK.
+You need to delete the original Customer Managed Key (used for encrypting CVM), delete Key Vault, or mHSM having the original CMK.
 ***Important***

-*Ensure that you've Soft Delete enabled on the Key Vault or mHSM.
+*Ensure that you've [Soft Delete](https://learn.microsoft.com/en-us/azure/backup/backup-azure-security-feature-cloud) enabled on the Key Vault or mHSM.
 This helps you to recover the key, Key Vault, or mHSM later.*

-Review the following documentation to recover the key or key vault from the soft deleted state.

 ### Step 2: Perform Restore

-Trigger restore, as usual, for the Confidential VM (CVM) for which you have deleted the CMK,, Key Vault, or mHSM.
+Trigger restore, as usual, for the Confidential VM (CVM) for which you've deleted the CMK, Key Vault, or mHSM.

 The restore process fails due to the missing key.

-The following screenshot shows the *Restore* page after first restore has failed.
+The following screenshot shows the *Restore* page after the first restore has failed.

 ![Screenshot shows the first rainy restore has failed when the key is removed.](https://github.com/MicrosoftDocs/Backup-Confidential-VMs-with-CMK/blob/main/articles/media/backup-confidential-vm-with-customer-managed-key/rainy-restore-fails-for-missing-key.png)